hse-scila/EyeFeatures/tutorials/AOI_definition_tutorial.md

 The ```n_aoi``` parameter needs to limit the count of AOI for each record.
 It helps to avoid columns with ```NaN``` values.

 ## Pipeline
 One of the most important features is the ability to use this in the Sklearn pipeline.
+Let's try it:

 ```python